MoralesJohn/python_algorithms/README.md

 # python_algorithms
-Algorithm practice with pyhton 2.7.
+Algorithm practice with python 2.7.

 Included so far are implementations of Insertion Sort and Selection Sort.